Learn how to create and send invoices in QuickBooks Online.

 Need to notify customers about upcoming invoice due dates?
 Here's how to send them a reminder message.

-If you use QuickBooks Payments, customers can pay their invoices directly through QuickBooks payments or ACH transfer.
+If you use QuickBooks Payments, customers can pay their invoices directly by credit card or ACH transfer.
 We process and handle everything for you.
 When you get paid, QuickBooks puts transactions into the correct accounts.

 If you use an external platform to process payments, you can easily keep track of payments as well.
 Follow the steps to record invoice payments manually.